Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Encounter** **Attack** **1** (**Standard Action**) ● **Arcane, Weapon**
 > **Melee** weapon, one target
 > **Attack** Intelligence vs AC
 > **Hit** 1dW + Intelligence modifier damage.
-The creature grants combat advantage until the end of your next turn or until it is next attacked, whichever occurs sooner.
+The creature grants combat advantage to the next attack against it, provided that attack occurs before the end of your next turn.

 > #### Cursed Fate
 > *You can befuddle and bewilder your opponent with this strike, causing a grave imbalance in the psyche of the victim.*